 10. Answer The Public

-Instead of just getting a tiny list of suggestions, Answer The Public creates a robust visualization of the questions and buckets it into the basic questions of what, can, why, which, who etc.
+Instead of just getting a tiny list of blog topic suggestions, Answer The Public creates a robust visualization of the questions and buckets it into the basic questions of what, can, why, which, who etc.

 For example, if I go to answerthepublic.com and search for questions related to “content marketing,” this is what it shows me.